|

 This use case in electric powertrain illustrates how a requirements-driven, model-based workflow accelerates development, enhances quality, and ensures robust, scalable design.
 It also addresses toolchain alignment and integration challenges across MBSE and MBSD environments, boosting agility and system reliability.

-Benjamin Byrnes, Damian Delic, and Benjamin Reichmann
+Benjamin Byrnes, Damian Delic, and John Northwood

 HERO Tech Center Germany Gmbh